 - Organic chemistry

 During your time here, you should do your best to stick to this timeline.
-It will help make sure you're ready for chiropractic college.
+It will help make sure you're ready to apply to physician assistant programs.

 How to apply to PA school